 - Understand the influence of climate change on fine particulate matter and other air pollutions.

 - Identify co-benefits of reducing air pollutants that also reduce the impacts of climate change.

-The scientific knowledge and tools developed by EPA are enhancing the ability of air quality managers to consider climate change in their decisions to protect air quality and to reduce the impacts of a changing climate.
+The scientific knowledge and tools developed by EPA are enhancing the ability of state and local air quality managers to consider climate change in their decisions to protect air quality and to reduce the impacts of a changing climate.